ericbalawejder/password-generator/README.md

 $ cd home/
 $ git clone https://github.com/ericbalawejder/password-generator.git
 ```
-Edit the `@CrossOrigin()` annotation arguments in `PasswordController.java` on the `showPassword()` method.
+The `@CrossOrigin()` annotation arguments in `PasswordController.java` on the `showPassword()` method
-We will be accessing the app from `"https://ericbalawejder.com"` and from the droplet machine
-`"https://droplet.ericbalawejder.com"` for testing.
-This is to allow access to the application
+must list the two origins below.
+This is to allow access to the application running on our droplet with
-running on our droplet with resources not hosted by its domain.
-Without this we will get `blocked by CORS policy`
+resources not hosted by its domain.
+Without this we will get `blocked by CORS policy` error.
-error.
 ```java
     @CrossOrigin(origins = {"https://ericbalawejder.com", "https://droplet.ericbalawejder.com"})
     @PostMapping(path = "/show", produces = MediaType.APPLICATION_JSON_VALUE)